Distinguish Yourself. Earn the FACE® Distinction

 2. United States or International board eligible in endocrinology (copy of certificate of completion of in-person endocrine fellowship or translated international equivalent).
 This is documentation in the form of a certificate indicating completion of an approved two-year in-person endocrinology, diabetes, and metabolism training program in good standing.
 Applicant should submit a detailed description of the curriculum.

-4. United States board certified in an endocrinology-related subspecialty which is closely aligned with endocrinology, diabetes, and metabolism.
+5. United States board-certified in an endocrinology-related subspecialty which is closely aligned with endocrinology, diabetes, and metabolism.
 (Copy of ABMS certification or national certification program required).

-5. Board certified in areas other than endocrinology that perform 50% or more endocrine-related medicine.
-(Required documentation includes copy of ABMS certification national certification, a personal letter describing clinical practice).
+6. Board-certified in areas other than endocrinology that perform 50% or more endocrine-related medicine.
+(Required documentation includes a copy of ABMS certification or national certification and a personal letter describing clinical practice).

 5. Clinical Practice – As of the date of your application, you must have completed the equivalent of three (3) years of clinical endocrine practice after completion of training.

-6. Letters of Recommendation – Submit two (2) professional letters of recommendation from current AACE members.
-At least one (1) letter must be from a member with FACE or MACE distinction.
+6. Letters of Recommendation – Submit two (2) professional letters of recommendation.
+Both letters must from AACE members in good standing.
+One letter must be from a member with FACE or MACE (Master of the American Association of Clinical Endocrinology).
 FACE or MACE distinction must be indicated in the signature line of the letter.

-1. Prior to requesting a letter from a colleague, confirm their AACE membership through the AACE website at www.aace.com.
+1. Before requesting a letter from a colleague, verify their AACE membership through the AACE website by logging at my.aace.com then select "Community Directory" in the navigation.

 3. Letters must be individualized.
-Similar letters will result in rejection of the application.
+Similar letters will result in the rejection of the application.

 4. Letters of recommendation from other candidates applying for FACE distinction are not acceptable.

-8. If accepted for FACE – Applicants accepted must attend, be present, and participate in the AACE Annual Meeting and Fellows Induction Convocation.
-Applicants accepted must register to attend and be present at the AACE Annual Meeting and participate in the Fellows Induction Convocation.
-Applicant dues must be paid by January 31st of the convocation year. (e.g., Applying in 2023 for the 2024 Fellows Induction Ceremony, dues for 2024 must be paid by January 31, 2024).
-In order to maintain the honorific distinction of Fellow of the American Association of Clinical Endocrinology, you must continue to be an active member of AACE and complete the renewal requirements.
+7. If accepted for FACE – Applicants accepted must attend, be present, and participate in the AACE Annual Meeting and Fellows Induction Convocation.
+Applicant dues must be paid by January 31st of the convocation year.
+To maintain the honorific distinction of Fellow of the American Association of Clinical Endocrinology, you must continue to be an active member of AACE.

 1. Items marked with red asterisk * on the application are required.

-2. Read the entire application prior to completing the application to make sure you have all the documentation ready for upload.
+2. Read the entire application before completing the application to make sure you have all the documentation ready for upload.

 4. Some documentation, such as your CV, may be used for several criteria.
 You must upload it for each criteria area.